PrefectHQ/prefect/docs/concepts/infrastructure.md

 !!! tip "Choose image versions wisely"
     It's a good practice to use Docker images with specific Prefect versions in production.

-    Use care when employing images with the "latest" tags (such as `prefecthq/prefect:2-python3.9`).
+    Use care when employing images that automatically update to new versions (such as `prefecthq/prefect:2-python3.9` or `prefecthq/prefect:2-latest`).

 ### Image tags